 What is One Book – One Bozeman?

-One Book - One Bozeman is a community-wide read program to encourage engaged discussion and literacy through reading a common book.
-The Bozeman Public Library is partnering with MSU Summer Reading/Convocation, Bozeman Schools, and local businesses to bring a successful and comprehensive program to our town to promote community building and civic engagement.
+One Book - One Bozeman is a community-wide read program designed to encourage engaged discussion and literacy through the reading of a common book.
+The Bozeman Public Library is partnering with Bozeman Schools and local businesses to bring a successful and comprehensive program to our town to promote community building and civic engagement.

 Where Can I Find the Book?

-The Bozeman Public Library has copies of each book in multiple formats and book club kits available for check-out.
-Also check local booksellers, the MSU Bookstore, and Renne Library.
+The Bozeman Public Library has copies of the book in multiple formats and book club kits available for check-out.
+Also check the Country Bookshelf, the MSU Bookstore, and Renne Library.

 Who is organizing One Book – One Bozeman?

-Who are the business sponsors of One Book – One Bozeman?
+Who are the sponsors of One Book – One Bozeman?